physx-is-fun/C-tutorial/fileio.md

 If you are going to handle binary files, then you will use following access modes instead of the above mentioned ones: "rb", "wb", "ab", "rb+", "r+b", "wb+", "w+b", "ab+", "a+b"

+## Closing a file

-Closing a file: To close a file, use the fclose( ) function.
+To close a file, use the fclose( ) function.
 The prototype of this function is:

 ```c
 int fclose( FILE *fp );